-The CTM is an optional program in addition to the PEX component of AC’s courses.
-The intention of the CTM is to enable embedded experiential learning towards professional outcomes.
+The CTM is an optional program in addition to any PEX component of AC’s courses.
+The intention of the CTM is to enable embedded assessments and experiential learning towards professional outcomes.

-TES have the option of undertaking up to 10 days of their supervised PEX within their CTM.
-The CTM is designed to allow a TES to complete the majority of their formal pre-service teacher training award within the context of a school community.
-This allows the TES to directly apply the knowledge and skills of the Education award, as part of the learning process.
+The CTM is designed to allow a student to complete the majority of the course requirements within the context of a professional community, such as a school, church, counselling practice or business.
+Selected assessment items are tailored to the specific CTM context, in consultation with the coach.
+This allows the student to directly apply the knowledge and skills of the course of study, as part of the learning process.

-Admission to the CTM program is in addition to the normal admission criteria into an AC Education course of study.
-It is by application only and includes validation by the Host School to ensure that the TES suits the specific needs and requirements.
+1. Admission.
+Admission to the CTM program is in addition to the normal admission criteria into an AC course of study.
+It is by application only and includes validation by the host to ensure that the students suit the specific needs and requirements.

-A CTM Application must be submitted to be assessed by the relevant Program Director.
+A CTM Application must be submitted to be assessed by the relevant Program Director (or equivalent).
 The CTM Application Form includes:

 - statement of purpose;

-- letter of support from Host School (Principal or School Board), including:
+- letter of support from host (e.g. school principal, church pastor, or business owner), including:

 - expected time allocation;

 - nature of any remuneration.